intel/neural-compressor/examples/tensorflow/image_recognition/keras_models/vgg16/quantization/ptq/README.md

 Step-by-Step
 ============

-This document is used to enable Tensorflow Keras models using Intel® Neural Compressor.
+This document is used to enable Tensorflow Keras model VGG16 quantization and benchmark using Intel® Neural Compressor.
 This example can run on Intel CPUs and GPUs.